+Author: Delinda Collier

-Malangatana Ngwenya
+Ngwenya, Malangatana

 Malangatana Ngwenya was born in 1936 in Matalana, in what was then the Portuguese colony of Mozambique and died in Matosinhos, Portugal in 2011.
 He is Mozambique’s most important artist and one of the best-known African “modernists.”
 Malangatana was committed to two elements of subject matter that are characteristic of African modernism: the present state of Africans under and after colonialism and representations of pre-colonial African tradition—not as a “clash of cultures” or primordial connection to roots, but as a strategic choice.
-His work is markedly two-dimensional, with depthless figures and lines flat against field of vision, eliminating any notion of his pictures as illusionistically “African.”
+His work is markedly two-dimensional, with depthless figures and lines flat against the field of vision, eliminating any notion of his pictures as illusionistically “African.”
 These techniques of flattening translated into many murals that he executed in Mozambique and elsewhere.
 Malangatana worked with mural artists from Chile, Mexico, South Africa, and the United States; their styles and techniques are visibly influenced by one another.
-Global modernism was, in large part, a networking of artists whose work and selves traveled and expanded media, technique, and subject matter.
+Global modernism was, in large part, a networking of artists whose work and selves travelled and expanded media, technique, and subject matter.
 Malangatana actively sought out his contemporaries and consistently worked with artists from under-represented social groups.

 Malangatana became interested in art in his teens after moving to Laurenço Marques (now Maputo) and had his first solo show at age twenty-five in 1959.
 Until then he was largely self-taught.
-In fact, much was made of his auto-didacticism in the beginning of his career; the first major essays on his work by Ulli Beier in Contemporary Art in Africa (1968) states that “Malangatana might be the first African artist to find the short cut- to become a sophisticated artist while bypassing education” (72).
-To be discussed by Beier that early in his was significant, and shows the degree to which Malangatana was, from the beginning, in touch with artists from Nigeria and the Sudan.
-His work was featured in a little-known exhibition in London in 1963 with Ibrahim El-Salahi called “Two Painters from Africa” and he exhibited at the famous and influential Mbari Ibadan gallery in Nigeria in 1962.
+In fact, much was made of his auto-didacticism in the beginning of his career; the first major essays on his work by Ulli Beier in Contemporary Art in Africa (1968) stated that “Malangatana might be the first African artist to find the short cut- to become a sophisticated artist while bypassing education”.
+To be discussed by Beier that early was significant, and shows the degree to which Malangatana was, from the beginning, in touch with artists from Nigeria and the Sudan.
+His work was featured in a little-known exhibition in London in 1963 with Ibrahim El-Salahi called “Two Painters from Africa” and he exhibited at the famous and influential Mbari gallery in Ibadan, Nigeria in 1962.

-Malangatana was an active in the anti-colonial resistance, having joined the Front for the Liberation of Mozambique [Frelimo].
-He met Frelimo leader Eduardo Mondlane in the 1960s, who advised him to stay in Mozambique and connect with the People.
-In 1965, the Portuguese secret police PIDE jailed Malangatana with his comrades for their links to Frelimo, a typical roundup of radical intellectuals.
+Malangatana was active in the anti-colonial resistance, having joined the Front for the Liberation of Mozambique [Frelimo].
+He met Frelimo leader Eduardo Mondlane in the 1960s, who advised him to stay in Mozambique and connect with the people.
+In 1965, the Portuguese secret police (PIDE) jailed Malangatana with his comrades for their links to Frelimo, a typical roundup of radical intellectuals.
 In the Central Jail of Machava, he met more activists and constantly drew, creating what is now known as the Prison Drawings.
 When released from prison in 1968, he returned to Matalana and in 1970 was awarded a prestigious Gulbenkian Foundation award to study printmaking in Lisbon.
-This was an unusual honor by a Portuguese foundation at the height of Portugal’s war with Mozambique.
+This was an unusual honour by a Portuguese foundation at the height of Portugal’s war with Mozambique.

 Malangatana was a dedicated political activist.
 In the 1960s, after being encouraged by Mondlane to remain politically committed, he refused to send his work to the São Paulo Biennial to represent Portugal and withdrew from an exhibition in South Africa out of solidarity with the Rivona trial defendants (among them, Nelson Mandela).